 The Omnibus Consolidated Rescissions and Appropriations Act (OCRAA) enacted on April 24, 1996, permits the PRPHA to transfer funds from the Public Housing Capital Fund Program (CFP) approved annual grants to operational activities in amounts ranging from 10% to 20%.
-For the fiscal years ended June 30, 2022 and 2021, there were no transfers in accordance with the approved fiscal year budgets.
+For the fiscal years ended June 30, 2023 and 2022, there were transfers amounting to \$2.3 million and \$0 in accordance with the approved fiscal year budgets.